simonesquad/nft_demo/README.md

 -Adding search functionality to search between NFT collections on Open Sea and displaying them as well as interacting with the items shown
 -Personalizing built in dashboard displays and customizing individual NFT appearance

-Overall a successful learning experience and a great tool for jumping into dAPP creation and the overall NFT app lifecycle process in 2022.
+Overall a successful learning experience and a great tool for jumping into dAPP creation and the NFT app lifecycle process in 2022.
 Highly recommend giving this a go! 🤓